-NOPAT stands for Net Operating Profit After Tax and represents a company’s theoretical income from operations of it had no debt (no interest expense).
+NOPAT stands for Net Operating Profit After Tax and represents a company’s theoretical income from operations if it had no debt (no interest expense).
 NOPAT is used to make companies more comparable by removing the impact of their capital structure.
-In this way, it’s easier to compare two companies in the same industry (i.e. one with no leverage and the other with significant leverage).
+In this way, it’s easier to compare two companies in the same industry (i.e., one with no leverage and the other with significant leverage).

 This guide will break down everything you need to know about Net Operating Profit After Tax.

 The NOPAT formula is as follows:

 Income from Operations x (1 – tax rate)

 [Net Income + Tax + Interest Expense + any Non-Operating Gains/Losses] x (1 – tax rate)